go-xiaohei/pugo/doc/source/page/en/guide/2-create-new-site.md

     ------|-- *.html // main template files
     ------|-- embed // save embedded html template, as component parts
     ------|-- static // save static assets such as scripts, styles and images
+    - lang // language files
+    - media //  media files

 For example:

 ![guide-2-new-site.jpeg](@media/guide-2-new-site.jpeg)

-## meta.toml
+## Meta Data

-The basic site data are saved in `meta.toml`.
+The basic site data are saved in `meta.toml` by default.
 It contains several parts to describe things to all site.
 Write correct data to describe your site at first.

 ### Meta